 Note—we will NOT publish information about a ticketed event, workshop or call for entry which costs over $10 unless it is accompanied by an ad buy or a media partnership with East City Art.
-If a prior arrangement is made, the post will then be listed as *SPONSORED* both online and in our newsletter (if applicable).
 Contact editor [at] eastcityart.com for more information.

 We receive a significant number of weekly correspondences requesting publication.
 To be considered for publication we ask for the following:

 - That your topic be visual arts related

 - A press release formatted in Word or Text (something we can copy and paste)